Tigers vs. Dodgers: Betting Trends, Records ATS, Home/Road Splits

 Tigers Betting Records & Stats

-- Detroit's games have gone over the total in 71 of its 149 chances.
+- Detroit and its opponents have gone over the total this season in 72 of its 150 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!